surjit/evercam-discovery-java/README.md

-#Evercam Discovery Library in Java
+#Network Discovery Library in Java

 A network scanning library in Java for discovering IP camras, includes IP scan, port scan, UPnP device discovery, ONVIF discovery and additional camera discovery for thumbnail and defaults(username, password, URLs).
+See the [flow diagram](#flow-diagram) for more logical details.

+## Help make it better

+The entire Evercam codebase is open source, see details: http://www.evercam.io/open-source.
+We'd love to see your pull requests!

+For any bugs and discussions, please use [Github Issues](https://github.com/evercam/evercam-discovery-java/issues).

+Any questions or suggestions around Evercam, drop us a line: http://www.evercam.io/contact

 ##Usage
-Directly include the [JAR file](https://github.com/evercam/networkscan.java/blob/master/evercam-networkscan.jar) in the classpath, Java doc will be associated with your project as well.
+Directly add the jar file to the classpath, Java doc will be associated with it as well.
+(The default jar file does not contain dependencies)

 ##Examples
 Scan local network, find camera devices with options of including camera thumbnail and defaults or not, and return all discovered camera details(IP address, internal & external HTTP & RTSP ports, MAC address, vendor, model, thumbmnail, default username, password and URLs), currently only work for Android.